benkolera/ylj-reading-the-tea-leaves/workshop/0-language.md

 As shown in the setup instructions, running `pulp server` will start webserver that will compile your code in the background ready for you to refresh the page.

-In vscode, you can happily run that inside the terminal window if you go View > Integrated Terminal.
+In vscode, you can happily run that inside the terminal window if you go Ctrl-\` or Cmd-\`